pattonsgirl/CS3900-AppSoftwareDev/DatabaseDesign/ProjectUpdate-DBDesign.md

 ## Purpose / Objectives

-- Add Conceptual, Logical, & Physical Database Models
+- Conceptual, Logical, & Physical Database Models for group project
-- Initialize MariaDB container environment
+- Initialize MariaDB container environment for group project
-- Build physical database in container environment
+- Build physical database in container environment for group project
-- Write basic queries to validate database configuration
+- Write basic queries to validate database configuration for group database

 ## Description

 If you have not already, join your group's GitHub repository and clone the repository to your system.

-Your contributions to components required will be tracked via commits to your group's repository.
+Through the DB Design unit, you have been given assignments to individual present your understanding of the different models and database tools.
+The group project component will focus on collecting these to one group-agreed-on decision and collection to build on going forward.

+In your Group Project repository, create a folder named `DB`.

+Use a computer-based visualization tool to upload your group project models for:
+- Conceptual Model
+- Logical Model
+- Physical Model

+These models should flow in agreement with eachother.

 ## Deliverable(s)